timcornwell/eMERLIN/README.md

 # eMERLIN
-Temporary home for eMERLIN scripts
+Temporary home for eMERLIN RASCIL pipeline scripts

 The first version of a notebook in is exploratory/script1/eMERLIN_imaging.ipynb.
 This run ICAL on the calibrated data.